erik-sv/encypher-ai/docs/package/examples/youtube-demo.md

 time.sleep(1)  # Dramatic pause
 is_valid, verified_tampered = UnicodeMetadata.verify_metadata(
     text=tampered_text,
-    hmac_secret_key="demo-secret-key"
+    public_key_resolver=resolve_public_key
 )

 if is_valid:
     console.print("\n✅ [bold green]Verification successful![/bold green]")
 else:
     console.print("\n❌ [bold red]Tampering detected![/bold red]")

     # Explain what happened
     console.print(Panel(
         "[bold]What happened:[/bold]\n\n"
         "1.
-The text was modified after the metadata and HMAC were embedded\n" "2.
-The HMAC verification failed because:\n"
+The text was modified after the metadata and digital signature were embedded\n" "2.
+The signature verification failed because:\n"
-        "   - The content no longer matches what was originally signed\n" "   - The attacker doesn't have the secret key to create a valid signature\n\n" "This security feature ensures that any modification to the text will be detected,\n" "even if the attacker tries to preserve the invisible metadata.", title="Tamper Detection Explanation", border_style="red", padding=(1, 2)
+        "   - The content no longer matches what was originally signed\n" "   - The attacker doesn't have the private key to create a valid signature\n\n" "This security feature ensures that any modification to the text will be detected,\n" "even if the attacker tries to preserve the invisible metadata.", title="Tamper Detection Explanation", border_style="red", padding=(1, 2)